bellsmith15/rock-paper-sissors-game/README.md

 ## The Skeleton Plane

 My initial thoughts for the design for the game was to have a central area in the middle of the page for the user to play the game.
 At the top woul dbe a heading with the game title, then a rules of play modal that popped out the instructions for the user.
-Underneath this a section for the Players choices nad scores.
+Underneath this a section for the Players choices and scores.
 The next section would be a results area then the last item would be an audio element to an some atmosphere to the Christmas theme.

 # DESIGN